You are here

 Using previously learned concepts (i.e., from the liberal arts, sciences and nursing) the graduate will:

 - Apply critical thinking and clinical reasoning skills to address simple to complex situations and translate research-based evidence into practice for safe, high-quality patient-centered outcomes.

 - Practice holistic care in a variety of health care settings for diverse populations across the lifespan and the health-illness continuum.

 - Integrate cultural, economic, social, environmental, genetic, regulatory, and political factors in designing care for individuals, families, and communities.

 - Use standardized terminology, information systems, and patient care technology effectively.

 - Use effective communication and collaboration skills with members of the health care

 - team, patients, and support networks.

-- Synthesize principles of leadership and management, accountability, and life-long learning while functioning in the roles of care (i.e. provider, designer, manager, and coordinator of care) to ensure a safe practice environment.
+- Synthesize principles of leadership and management, accountability, and life-long learning while functioning in multiple roles of care (i.e., provider, designer, manager, and coordinator) to ensure a safe practice environment.

 - Incorporate legal and ethical precepts, as well as standards of practice, in serving as advocates for the patient and the profession.